merlin7337/Metric/README.md

 # What is Metric?

 Metric is an open source pet-project that copies [todoist](https://todoist.com/app/today).
 It's my first project, so I was concentrated on learning while making it.
-I hope you'll find Metric intersting.
+I hope you'll find Metric interesting.

 ## Technologies